njadid/asynch_py/docs/install.rst

 Iowa HPC Clusters
 -----------------

 Currently, the executable used on Neon and Argon ar maintained by yours truly.
-All required software should be available.
+Users of Iowa's HPC resources should NOT need to download and compile source code on Neon and Argon.
+Binaries for ASYNCH are located in ``/Dedicated/IFC/.neon/bin`` on Neon and in ``/Dedicated/IFC/.argon/bin`` on Argon.
+Libraries for linking `libasynch` with your own software are located in the directory ``/Dedicated/IFC/.<cluster>/lib``.
+As of the compilation of derived work, all required software should be available.
 The build system included with the source code should work without modification on these clusters.

 Setting up the environment on ARGON
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~